jojobee333/jojobee333/README.md

 ### Hi there 👋

+I'm Jordan, a Python developer with a special interest in machine learning and self sovereign identity ecosystems.
+I have 2 years of experience in Python and am experienced in other web development technologies such as JavaScript, HTML/CSS, and Dart/Flutter.
+Skills

 <!--
 **jojobee333/jojobee333** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.